Amber smiles remembering the moment she found out she would finally be a homeowner.

-“People in the ALICE threshold hold jobs vital to our communities' success, like caregivers, teachers, and office assistants,” says Krystina Kohler, Financial Stability Portfolio Manager at United Way of Greater Milwaukee and Waukesha County.
+“People living on the edge of financial insecurity hold jobs vital to our communities' success, like caregivers, teachers, and office assistants,” says Krystina Kohler, Financial Stability Portfolio Manager at United Way of Greater Milwaukee & Waukesha County.
 “Despite this, many families struggle to make ends meet and lack the assets and savings to weather the storm if a financial emergency hits.”

 A friend recommended Amber get in touch with Gina Sanchez of La Casa de Esperanza, a Waukesha social service agency that provides United Way-funded financial stability coaching.

 “The first thing Gina said to me was ‘stop taking payday loans!’” says Amber.
 “From there, we looked at my income and my bills and she helped me fill out a budgeting sheet.”

 Over the next few years, Amber applied the tips she learned at La Casa and soon caught up on her bills.
 She was also able to make her monthly budget stretch a bit farther.
 “I was never perfect, but things were better than before,” said Amber.

 In 2015, a friend told Amber that Habitat for Humanity was going to be building homes in the Waukesha and suggested she apply.
 “Habitat looked at my financial situation,” recalls Amber, “and they told me I wasn’t quite ready to be a homeowner.
 It was at that moment that I became determined to reach that goal of owning a home.”

 Amber realized she would need to start looking at her finances differently and develop a new budget that would allow her to realize her dream.